countable-web/open-source-corporation/peopleops/getting_started/WORKFLOW.md

   * If you're not going to meet a commitment, tell the team as early as possible, and explain what the gap will be, and how close you are.
 Explain what else you can do to help.

 ## Every Day You Work
   * Share something with the team every day.
-Anything you want, but sometimes should be your actual work.
-Either in your specific client channel on slack or in #general (the tavern).
-You can either share a work sample, or tell us something you've learned or are struggling with, or some 3rd party work that inspires you.
-Shooting a quick [screen cap video]() to share is a neat idea.
+The simplest way to do this is to report what you did on Slack in your team's channel, and anything you're stuck on.
+Shooting a quick [screen cap video]() to share is a great idea to try out.
-  * Give honest feedback on some other team member's posts.
-[Collaboration](../FEEDBACK_LOOPS.md)
+  * Check slack twice a day at least, and react/respond to some other team members' posts.
+  * Commit your code and push it to bitbucket every day.
-  * Fill your timesheet (end of the day) [Courtesy](../FEEDBACK_LOOPS.md)
+  * Fill your timesheet (end of the day)
-  * Check your company Email.
-[Courtesy](../FEEDBACK_LOOPS.md)
+  * Check your company Email
 ## Every Week
   * Communicate with each client you are working with.
 Send them an update on what's done and what's pending out of their current expectations.
 Include a link to staged work, and a screenshot or video.
 It's best to do this Friday or Monday.
 [Transparency](../TRANSPARENCY.md)